 - TechNet supports clear, constitutional definitions that are consistent across jurisdictions.

 - TechNet supports industry efforts to provide transparency about platforms’ content moderation practices and their efforts to limit and remove harmful content.
-These policies should not mandate or prioritize the policing of certain categories of content and should not undermine platforms’ efforts to moderate harmful content.
+These policies should not mandate or prioritize the policing of certain categories of content and should not undermine platforms’ efforts to moderate harmful content, including by requiring disclosure of otherwise confidential information.